agrimpard/ck3-channel-islands/README.md

 ## Changelog

 ### v1.0
-- Full rebuild against current-version vanilla files (landed titles, province history, title history, map definition, `default.map`, province terrain, map object locators) to fix crashes and restore compatibility — the original mod's files were still based on CK3 1.9.
+- Full rebuild against current-version vanilla files (landed titles, province history, title history, map definition, `default.map`, province terrain, map object locators) to fix crashes and restore compatibility (the original mod's files were still based on CK3 1.9).
 - Fixed a pre-existing bug where the Saint Peter Port province was split into disconnected pixel fragments on the province map.
 - Added French localization (the original mod only shipped English strings).
-- Added Alderney and Sark as two new baronies of the Channel Islands county — reusing what turned out to be two mis-painted, disconnected fragments of the Guernsey province in the original map art, now split off into their own provinces at the geographically correct spots.
+- Added Alderney and Sark as two new baronies of the Channel Islands county reusing what turned out to be two mis-painted, disconnected fragments of the Guernsey province in the original map art, now split off into their own provinces at the geographically correct spots.
 - Rebuilt the county's title history end to end (see "Historical setup" above).

 ## Repository layout